-Rack-mount SMW: Creating a Bootable Backup Drive [E]
+Rack-mount SMW: Create a Bootable Backup Drive [E]

 This appendix describes the procedure to create a System Management Workstation (SMW) bootable backup drive for a rack-mount SMW.
-For information about how to modify a bootable backup drive in order to boot from and run the SMW from the backup root partition, see Appendix F, Rack-mount SMW: Setting up the Bootable Backup Drive as an Alternate Boot Device on page 109.
+For information about how to modify a bootable backup drive in order to boot from and run the SMW from the backup root partition, see Appendix F, Rack-mount SMW: Set Up the Bootable Backup Drive as an Alternate Boot Device on page 107.

-E.1 Rack-mount SMW: Creating a Cray System Management Workstation (SMW) Bootable Backup Drive
+E.1 Rack-mount SMW: Create a Cray System Management Workstation (SMW) Bootable Backup Drive